Nov 12, 2020 10:21:22 AM by Clarisa Maman Orfali

 Figure 1.
 Toad Compare Schemas

-Upon accessing the tool, we can see that it is a simple three-step process that allows us to successfully compare even the most complex schemas.
+Upon accessing the tool, we can see that it is a simple three-step process that allows us to successfully compare even the most complex database schemas.

 Figure 5.
 Toad Choose Options Screen – Compare à Object Types